joelhooks/joelhooks-com/source/_posts/2012-07-25-fresh-start-migrating-wordpress-octopress.markdown

 The first step was to strip out all of the "junk" posts that have accumulated.
 These were generally time based announcements that weren't adding anything to **any** conversation.
 After that, I stripped the theme and used the excellent [Boilerplate](http://wordpress.org/extend/themes/boilerplate) theme.
 If I was to build a Wordpress theme "from scratch," this is the theme I'd go for.
 I wish I'd found it before.
 It has an excellent separation of concerns and seems like it would be a pleasure to build upon.
 Sorry Wordpress, it's too late for that.

 With the theme stripped an all non-essential plugins disabled, I tweaked the theme so that individual pages had much of the extra fluff removed from them.
 All dates are gone, next/previous navigation is gone, and I added in a box at the bottom just to let people know that the page should be considered an "archive."
+It's important to get the pages right at this step.
+It would be a severe pain to manipulate the resulting static pages.

-All that was left was extracting all of the individual posts into static pages.
+All that was left was extracting all of the [individual posts into static pages](http://joelhooks.com/2009/12/24/continuous-scrolling-thumbnail-component-for-flex/).
 [The WP Static HTML Output](http://wordpress.org/extend/plugins/static-html-output-plugin/) plugin is excellent.
 It spit out a zip with the proper folder structure to ensure that my links would not be broken.
+The only flaw was that the Archive Utility on OS X wouldn't unzip the output.
+I had to use the command line unzip utility.
 It gave me all of the resources for each page, including the SWFs and other media that they linked to.
 This was perfect.

 There are other options for this too. [exitWP](https://github.com/thomasf/exitwp/) looks like a solid way to extract posts and create markdown that could potentially be used with [Jekyll](https://github.com/mojombo/jekyll) (and subsequently [Octopress](http://octopress.org/)), but I liked the flat file structure of the straight brute force HTML output.